dell/csm-docs/content/docs/replication/deployment/installation.md

 cp ../helm/csm-replication/values.yaml ./myvalues.yaml
 bash scripts/install.sh --values ./myvalues.yaml
 ```
+>Note: Current installation method allows you to specify custom `<FQDN>:<IP>` entry to be appended to controller's `/etc/hosts` file.
+It can be useful if controller is being deployed in private environment where DNS is not set up properly, but kubernetes clusters use FQDN as API server's address.
+> The feature can be enabled by modifying `values.yaml`.
+>``` hostAliases:
+> enableHostAliases: true
+> hostName: "foo.bar"
+> ip: "10.10.10.10"

 This script will do the following:
 1. Install `DellCSIReplicationGroup` CRD in your cluster